-ntractors must respond to the A or Not Applicable. questions on the following p age.
-If a question does not apply respond 1.
-Name of Contractor: Pacific Cl inics 2.
-Is the entity listed in Question No.1 a nonprofit organization under Internal Revenue Code section 501(c)(3)?
-Yes x□ If yes, skip Question Nos.
-3-4 and go to Question No. 5 No □ 3.
-Name of Principal (i.e., CEO/President) of entity listed in Question No. 1, if the individual actively supports the matter and has a financial interest in the decision: 4.
-If the entity identified in Question No.1 is a corporation held by 35 or less shareholders, and not publicly traded ("closed corporation"), identify the major shareholder(s): 5.
-Name of any parent, subsidiary definitions above): or otherwise related entity for th ne entity listed in Question No. 1 (see Company Nar ne Relationship N /A 6.
-Name of agent(s) of Contractor: Company Name Agent(s) Date Agent Retained Oompany Name Agonico (if less than 12 months prior) N /A awarded contract if the subcon decision and (3) will be possibly tractor (1) actively supports the identified in the contract with the nat will be providing services/work under the matter and (2) has a financial interest in the e County or board governed special district.
-Company Name Subcontractor(s): Principal and//or Agent(s): V/A or oppose the matter submitted to the Board and (2) have a financial interest in the outcome of the decision:
+it organization under Internal Revenue Code section 501(c)(3)? it organization under Internal Revenue Code section 501(c)(3)?
+Is the entity listed in Question No.1 a nonprofit organization under Internal Revenue Code section 501(c)(3)? go to Question No. 5 No □ Name of Principal (i.e., CEO/President) of entity listed in Question No. 1, if the individual actively supports the matter and has a financial interest in the decision: .
+If the entity identified in Question No.1 is a corporation held by 35 or less shareholders, and not publicly traded ("closed corporation"), identify the major shareholder(s): related entity for the entity listed in Question No. 1 (see Relationship Agent(s) Date Agent Retained (if less than 12 months prior) tively supports the m will be providing services/work under the atter and (2) has a financial interest in the county or board governed special district. ractor(s): Principal and//or Agent(s): e a a a rporation held by 35 cor shareholder(s): related entity for the continuous and Agent(s) all and Agent(s)) that tively supports the management of the continuous and agent (s) that tively supports the management of the continuous and Agent(s).

-8. Name of any known individuals/companies who are not listed in Questions 1-7, but who may (1) actively support
+8. Name of any known individuals/companies who are not listed in Questions 1-7, but who may (1) actively support or oppose the matter submitted to the Board and (2) have a financial interest in the outcome of the decision: